 The programs of professional academies need to consider other solutions in view of the fact that an identical training and game model is not the best solution for developing young talented players.
-Take, for example, two 10-year-old players.
+Take, for example, two ten-year-old players.
 Each of them has different needs.
 Their neurological development is not at the same stage.
 Their brains and number of neural connections, and thus their experience and knowledge of the game of football will also be different.

-So does it make sense to teach everyone in an identical way (mechanical training, game patterns)?
+So, does it make sense to teach everyone in an identical way (mechanical training, game patterns)?

 In terms of the game itself and learning, I have my doubts.
 There is no such thing as what coaches call a "perfect technique".
 The technique of passing the ball will be different for each player and each will pass in a different way, closely according to the stage of neurological development the player and his brain have arrived at, what he has remembered and retained in his short memory and what he can retrieve from deep memory.

 This will also be due to the different number of neural connections in his brain that create new knowledge and habits.
-Isolated training therefore has its place but should be used selectively, for those who need it most.
+Isolated training, therefore, has its place but should be used selectively, for those who need it most.
 Training in the context of the game is more conducive and accords with development of potential.
 It's not about throwing the ball and playing!
 It is about choosing intelligent tasks that are conducive to the individual development of players.
 This is possible by using small games and having the right proportion of coaches to players in sessions.

 Another benefit of such training is that it stimulates both cerebral hemispheres of the brain.
 The learning process is active, not passive.
 Players are participants in this process, not just passive recipients of information.
-Another positive aspect are the benefits obtained from making mistakes and their consequences.
+In addition are the benefits obtained from making mistakes and their consequences.
 Such a consequence may be, for example, a goal conceded.
 Players learn by drawing conclusions, sometimes with the help of coaches, sometimes without.
 During training in which a child does something mechanically and makes a mistake, there are no consequences, since there is no opponent.
 In general, therefore, he isn’t able to draw conclusions and doesn’t learn anything.
 The learning process is greatly minimized, even marginal.

 To sum up, a football learning program based on an identical game model is not the optimal solution for developing the potential of talented young footballers.
 When the applied training is based on the same game model and often used in an isolated form, it is not necessarily friendly to the learning brains of children and adolescents.
 Coaches are also restricted by such a structure and cannot fully achieve their potential.
 This adversely affects the players they work with.

 Generally speaking, it is probably not an exaggeration to say that most professional academy programs are not built to meet the learning needs of children and adolescents.
-Rather they are to a large degree tailored to satisfy the ego and ambition of the adults working in this environment.
-Based on my own experience and years working in this profession, I came to the conclusion that there are clear differences between how young players learn and how professional academies and their programs operate.
+Rather they are, to a large degree, tailored to satisfy the ego and ambition of the adults working in this environment.
+Based on my own experience, and years working in this profession, I concluded that there are clear differences between how young players learn and how professional academies and their programs operate.
 These differences cause the sport to lose a lot of talented children, just because they don’t fit into a program and game model entirely prepared by adults.
 This is another and significant reason why academies don’t produce more professional level players.